KnotLabs/LightHome/_posts/2017-02-22-strip-lighting.markdown

 ---

 ## Strip Lighting
-- Strips of LED's allow you to cover just about anything in bright LED lights!
+- Strips of LEDs allow you to cover just about anything in bright LED lights!
 - Can be color changing (RGB) or standard white (WW) or both (RGBWW)

 #### Usages